-Kotn is a Certified-B Corporation and an affordable ethical fashion brand that was founded in 2015.
+Kotn is a Certified-B Corporation and one of the most affordable ethical fashion brands that were founded in 2015.
 One of the things I love most about this brand is its dedication to education with the communities they work with.
-They’ve partnered with a local NGO in Egypt to provide every child in their farming communities with safe, convenient, quality education.
+They've partnered with a local NGO in Egypt to provide every child in their farming communities with safe, convenient, quality education.
 They also prioritized a 2:1 female to male student ratio in an effort to empower young girls to experience equal opportunity.

 They are well known for their direct trade, typically something you only see in tea and coffee industries, it allows them to source raw ingredients right from the farmer, cutting out the middleman.
 This allows them to provide the farmers with better prices and business practices, allows for better transparency and provides consumers with "prices that reflect the quality instead of the label".

-They have very impressive sustainable practices in place when it comes to their cotton and are working towards ensuring that 100% of their natural fibres are certified organic within the next five years.
+They have very impressive sustainable practices in place when it comes to their cotton and is working towards ensuring that 100% of their natural fibres are certified organic within the next five years.